oforfamar/mern-test-pr/PR_DESCRIPTION.md

-# Add Database Integration with Prisma ORM
+# Add Database Integration with Prisma ORM and MongoDB

-This PR introduces persistent data storage using Prisma ORM with PostgreSQL, replacing the in-memory recipe storage with a robust database solution.
+This PR introduces persistent data storage using Prisma ORM with MongoDB, replacing the in-memory recipe storage with a robust NoSQL database solution.

 ## 🚀 What's New

 ### Database Integration

-- **Prisma ORM** setup with PostgreSQL
+- **Prisma ORM** setup with MongoDB
-- **Database schema** for Recipe model with proper typing
+- **Database schema** for Recipe model with proper typing and ObjectId support
-- **Migration system** for database version control
+- **Schema synchronization** using db push (no migrations needed with MongoDB)
 - **Seed data** with sample recipes for development

 ### Service Layer Architecture

 - **RecipeService** class with comprehensive CRUD operations
-- **Filtering capabilities** (search, difficulty, tags, cook time)
+- **MongoDB-optimized filtering** (search, difficulty, tags, cook time)
 - **Data aggregation methods** (statistics, unique tags)
 - **Proper error handling** with Prisma error types